 Styles of Kung Fu in this course

-Having said that, practically every move I am teaching on this course was also taught very well by Bruce Lee, coincidentally, so I’ll be using many of his pictures, videos and words to supplement my own.
+Having said that, practically every move I am teaching on this course was also taught very well by Bruce Lee, so I’ll be using plenty of his pictures, videos and words to supplement my own.

 Wu Wei